What is a variable annuity, and how does it work?

 There are two main ways to grow your retirement savings with a deferred annuity.
 A fixed annuity grows at a steady rate that is set when you purchase it.
 A variable annuity can potentially grow in relation to the growth of the securities markets.

 A variable annuity has two phases: the accumulation phase and the distribution phase.
 During the accumulation phase, the insurance company will offer a variety of investment options that you can use to develop a diversified portfolio.
-These investment options are invested in stocks, bonds or other types of investments.
+These investment options are invested in stocks, bonds, or other types of investments.
 During the accumulation phase, you can make additional contributions if you wish.
-Being in the market gives you an opportunity for a greater return than you would get with a fixed annuity, but growth is not guaranteed.
-During the accumulation phrase the value of your investment may rise or fall in relation to the performance of the variable investment options.
+Because these investments are tied to market performance, the account value may increase or decrease over time, and growth is not guaranteed.

 Where can I invest my variable annuity contributions?